Norway's unique fishing villages

 … cosy and picturesque fishing villages dot the coast of Norway.

-Today many of them are transformed into a blissful haven also for tourists, where you can enjoy first-class seafood straight from the sea ...
+Today many of them have been transformed into blissful havens, where visitors can enjoy first-class seafood straight from the sea ...

 … and embrace the slow-paced life and stay in a traditional fisherman's cabin, called rorbu or sjøhus.